Merkoba/Bone/README.md

 It supports changing the theme color, which affects the top panel and application windows.

+Proportions for each tiled webview can be configured.

 ### Installation

 Currently there is no build.
 To run it you must execute it manually with Electron.